-The aims of the Academy during the year ending 31 August 2023 are summarised below:
+The aims of the Academy during the year ending 31 August 2024 are summarised below:

-- · Teach a broad and balanced curriculum while keeping staff and pupils safe - Implement an effective curriculum that meets the needs of all pupils, especially our bottom 20% - Continue to develop the best practice for SEND provision in class and through intervention - Target resources to enable those furthest behind to catch up with their peers - Continue to develop the impact of governance on school standards - Further develop the health and safety provision across the school - Use the additional catch-up premium to help close gaps that have arisen from lockdown - Continue to prioritise safeguarding systems with all staff taking responsibility - Further develop nurture provision to support better inclusion of vulnerable pupils in the classroom - To improve the effectiveness of the academy by keeping the organisational structure under continual review - To provide value for money for the funds expended - To develop greater coherence, clarity and effectiveness in school systems - · To comply with all appropriate statutory and curriculum requirements - To develop the academy's capacity to manage change, and - To conduct the academy's business in accordance with the highest standards of integrity, probity and openness.
+- Teach a broad and balanced curriculum while keeping staff and pupils safe. - Implement an effective curriculum that meets the needs of all pupils, especially our bottom 20%. - Continue to develop the best practice for SEND provision in class and through intervention. - Target resources to enable those furthest behind to catch up with their peers. - Continue to develop the impact of governance on school standards. - Further develop the health and safety provision across the school. - Continue to prioritise safeguarding systems with all staff taking responsibility. - Further develop nurture provision to support better inclusion of vulnerable pupils in the classroom. - To improve the effectiveness of the academy by keeping the organisational structure under continual review. - To provide value for money for the funds expended. - To develop greater coherence, clarity and effectiveness in school systems. - To comply with all appropriate statutory and curriculum requirements. - To develop the academy's capacity to manage change. - To conduct the academy's business in accordance with the highest standards of integrity, probity and openness.